Skip to navigation Skip to content

 Where a CCA has been finalised, any further CCAs triggered within a 12 month period are referred to as Review CCAs.
 In conducting a Review CCA, the CCA Specialist should:

-• explore any changes in the CDP job seeker's circumstances since the previous CCA
+• explore any changes in the RAES job seeker's circumstances since the previous CCA

 • review the progress and outcomes of interventions to address the circumstances identified within the previous CCA